 Memory.
 He or she may forget details about their past.

-Lose track of what they were planning to say
+- Lose track of what they planned to say

-Struggle to understand what other people are saying to them
+- Struggle to understand what other people say to them

-During the moderate stage of Alzheimer's, people with Alzheimer's can still remember details about their lives and the people around them.
-They can take care of some tasks on their own.
+But they can still remember details about their lives and the people around them.
+And they can take care of some tasks on their own.

-But at this stage, they will need help from a caregiver -- such as a friend or family member -- to keep them clean, safe, and calm.
+Even so, they will need help from a caregiver, such as a friend or family member, to keep them safe, calm, and clean.
 Although they can be somewhat independent, they may no longer be able to live on their own.

-They are not able to drive at this point, so they will need someone to take them to doctor visits and do other errands with them.
+They are not able to drive at this point.
+So they will need someone to take them to doctor visits, to see friends or do things they enjoy, and do other errands with them.

 Signs of Severe Alzheimer's

-Memory and communications problems.
+More intense problems with memory and communications.
 He or she will have trouble remembering the names of people they care about.
 They may not be able to communicate with others.
-They may stop interacting with their surroundings -- for example, not noticing when someone is speaking to them.
+They may not notice when someone speaks to them.

-They may find walking becomes more difficult.
+Walking may become harder.
 In time, they might not be able to walk at all.

 Sleep changes.
-They may spend more time sleeping during the day but sleep more lightly at night.
+Your loved one may sleep more during the day and sleep more lightly at night.